MAnalytics/opitools/README.md

 ### Performing analysis

 Assuming that we want to assess the impacts of a secondary subject B inherent in the document on the original subject A (for which OTD is downloaded), we need to first identify keywords that are used to reference the subject B in the OTD.
-A user can employ any relevant analytical approach in order to identify such keywords, e.g. using a frequency analysis.
-Alternatively, a user can define those keywords manually.
-For example, keywords that relate to the COVID-19 pandemic (as a secondary subject) of the `policing_otd` data include words, such as 'covid-19', 'coronavirus', 'pandemic' and their variations.
-We provide a full list of these keywords in the package, and can be accessed by typing:
+A user can employ any relevant analytical approach in order to identify such keywords, e.g. using frequency analysis of terms within the document.
+A user can then collate and prepare those keywords in the same format as the `covid_keys` data supplied with the `opitools` package.
+The `covid_keys` data include keywords that relate to the COVID-19 pandemic (as a secondary subject) of the `policing_otd` data.
+The keyword data can be accessed by typing:

 ```r